 If the cruise indicator light blinks while the engine is running, it may indicate the cruise control system is not functioning properly.
 Have the system checked by a NISSAN dealer.
-(See "CRUISE CONTROL" in the "5.
-Starting and driving" section.)
+(See "Cruise control" (P.5-21).)

-Front passenger air bag status light
+🗱 off Front passenger air bag status light